marko-knoebl/slides/sections/python-beginner/23-builtins-stdlib-en.md

-# Builtins, Standard library
+# Builtins, standard library

-## Builtins, Standard library
+## Builtins, standard library

 - _Builtins_: functions and objects that are used frequently and are available at all times
 - _Standard library_: collections of additional modules and packages that can be imported